How Much Are Apartment Admin Fees?

 Yes, apartment admin fees and application fees are typically the same thing and are used interchangeably.
 Whether it’s called an admin fee or an application fee, it will cover the cost of the application and the processing of the application.
 Different landlords and apartment locations may label these fees differently, but they are essentially the same thing.

+An apartment admin fee is not refundable if you're denied.
 When you pay the admin fee, you essentially pay the landlord to process your rental application for the apartment.
 This takes time, and there are often costs involved for things like credit and background checks.
 The apartment is also in limbo while they process your application.
 That means they could be losing other potential applicants.
 For this reason, the admin fee is typically non-refundable, even if you are denied.

 The admin fee will cover the time and costs it takes for them to process the application.
 For example, they may need to process a background check or call referrals.
 Both of these things require work and possibly even additional expenses on their end.